The MiSFITs are currently dark for the remainder of the 2020 Spring Semester.

 Q. How do I book a show for my school?

 A. Contact MSF Booking Manager Hannah Noth at MSFTour@michiganshakespearefestival.com

-Dates are filling up fast, so we encourage teachers to reserve a day soon.
+Our dates fill up fast, so we encourage teachers to reserve their preferred date as soon as possible.